 I have no control over these databases.
 Contact them if you want to remove your personal data from their databases.
 I will not do it on your behalf.

 - I reserve the right to clearly mark the place in the page where I removed the personal data, with a language similar to the following:

 Personal data was removed from this page by request of a person previously mentioned here.

 I also reserve the right to publish a list of all pages of this site where I removed personal data for compliance with GDPR.

 The contents of this web site are sent to your web browser encrypted with HTTPS, which in principle makes it impossible for a third-party to eavesdrop on the contents sent to your web browser, and to alter or replace these contents with something else.

 The IP addresses of visitors of this site and the URLs requested by their browsers are only logged when necessary for diagnostic purposes.
 Logs are stored by the web hosting company (Freehostia) of this site.
 I keep no separate copy of the logs.

-The total number of site-wide page hits is recorded for traffic statistics purposes, via www.simplehitcounter.com.
-The site-wide number of visitors by geographic location is recorded via clustrmaps.com (based on the originating IP address as seen by clustrmaps.com) and displayed on a map (generated by clustrmaps.com) at the bottom of each page.
+The total number of site-wide page hits is recorded for traffic statistics purposes.
+The site-wide number of visitors aggregated by geographic location is recorded via clustrmaps.com (based on the originating IP address as seen by clustrmaps.com) and displayed on a map (generated by clustrmaps.com) at the bottom of each page.

 This web site does not change or tailor the served contents on the basis of your location.
 All visitors see the exact same contents, unless firewalls set up by your provider or your government change or restrict the contents being sent to you.

 Access denied and page not found incidents are logged for security purposes and for detecting broken internal links.
 The logged information includes the originating IP addresses, the requested URL, and any information supplied by the visitor's browser.
-Based on these logs, attempts to access resources on this site for clear hacking purposes may lead to a temporary or permanent blocking of the originating IP addresses and domains.
+Based on these logs, attempts to access resources on this site for clear hacking purposes may lead to a temporary or permanent blocking of the originating IP addresses, domains and in some cases countries.